tonyskidmore/azure-oidc/README.md

 # azure-oidc

 Script to create Microsoft Entra ID application, service principal and federated credentials for use with OpenID Connect (OIDC).
+This can be a helper when needing to create service principals in Entra ID that you need to run in a different security context to your Infrastructure as Code workflow i.e. which has no/limited access to Entra ID.

 This enables GitHub Actions workflows to access Azure resources without storing long-lived Azure credentials in GitHub secrets, it can also be used with Azure DevOps.